nrfconnect/sdk-nrf/doc/nrf/libraries/others/spm.rst

 Secure Services
 ***************

-The SPM provides by default certain Secure Services to the Non-Secure Firmware.
+The SPM provides by default certain Secure Services to the NSPE firmware.
 See :ref:`lib_secure_services` for more information.

 API documentation